Beliavsky/Fortran-with-ChatGPT/Conditionals.md

 **ChatGPT-4 says**

-Apologies for the incorrect information provided earlier.
-You are correct.
 In Fortran, the standard does not guarantee short-circuit evaluation for logical expressions.
 Therefore, it is safer to explicitly separate the conditions and use separate `IF` statements for each condition to ensure the desired behavior.
 Here is the corrected code:

 ```fortran
 if (i > 0) then